yorkie-team/yorkie/design/peer-awareness.md

  +----------------+                      +------------------------+
 ```

-When a client attaches documents, a stream is connected between agent and the client through WatchDocuments API.
-This will update the map of clients that are watching the documents in PubSub.
-When the stream disconnects or a new connection is made, `DOCUMENTS_UNWATCHED` or `DOCUMENTS_WATCHED` event is delivered to other clients who are watching the document together.
+When a client attaches documents, a stream is connected between agent and
+the client through WatchDocuments API.
+This will update the map of clients that
+are watching the documents in PubSub.
+When the stream disconnects or a new connection
+is made, `DOCUMENTS_UNWATCHED` or `DOCUMENTS_WATCHED` event is delivered to other clients
+who are watching the document together.

+### Risks and Mitigation

+The first version is missing the ability to dynamically update metadata and
-Client Metadata is managed inside the instance of the Client and is not stored persistently in Yorkie.
+propagate it to other peers.
+Client Metadata is managed inside the instance of the Client
+and is not stored persistently in Yorkie.
 The reasons are as follows:

+ - The goal of the first version is to check the usability of the feature.
  - Metadata's primary "source of truth" location is user's DB, and it is simply passed to Yorkie.
  - All other locations of the metadata in Yorkie just refer back to the primary "source of truth" location.
  - We can prevent increasing management points caused by storing metadata in MongoDB.

+In the future, if the users needs arise, we may need to implement the ability to
+dynamically update metadata and propagates it to peers.
+We might consider
+treating it as a Yorkie Document that has logical clocks, not a normal map in PubSub.